bharathiselvan451/transaction_api/README.md

-This practise application is build using spring boot then used to develop a security pipline that ecompasses SCA(software composition analysis)
+This practice application is built using Spring Boot and then used to develop a security pipeline that encompasses Static code analysis(using SonarQube)
+SCA(software composition analysis using Dependency-check) Then it is packaged into a Docker container

+(!
+Check the Jenkinsfile for the pipeline.